yanivcohen1/Time-Management-App-Nextjs/README.md

 These values are automatically loaded at startup and set as environment variables.
 You can edit `config.yaml` to customize them, or override with environment variables if preferred.

+### Database providers

+The app can run on either SQLite or MongoDB:

+- Set `dbProvider` to `sql` to use the local SQLite file defined by `dbPath.sql`.
+- Set `dbProvider` to `mongo` to point to the Mongo connection string in `dbPath.mongo` (compatible with MongoDB 3.6+).

+Regardless of provider, the app seeds the same demo accounts (`user/user123`, `admin/admin123`).
+Existing Mongo records are automatically normalized the next time the server starts, so you can toggle between providers without manually clearing collections.

 ### Environment variables

 | Variable | Purpose | Default |